ShowTable of Contents

 These use cases are created by defining combinations of Expeditor integrator Application Control Service Activities (ACS Activities).
 These combinations are referred to as “Flows” which are executed in the Expeditor integrator Application Control Service.
 The flow configurations are stored in flow definition files and can easily be adapted to new business scenarios.
 Each flow is triggered by a given event that can be fired by another application component, e.g. a certain Resource Adapter.

-Furthermore, the Expeditor integrator offers a set of ACS Activities that can be linked within flows to create new use case implementations (see chapter 4.2 Building the Flow Definitions for Business Use Cases for more details).
+Furthermore, the Expeditor integrator offers a set of ACS Activities that can be linked within flows to create new use case implementations (see chapter 4.2 Building the Flow Definitions for Business Use Cases

 This document is based on and refers to the following documents: